 Tomato Pie

 It is important to get as much moisture out of your tomatoes before baking.
-If too much is left behind, your Tomato Pie may get soggy, and that we don’t want that!
-Here is a quick step by step process you can follow.
+If too much is left behind, your Tomato Pie may get soggy, and we don’t want that!
+Here is a quick step-by-step process you can follow.
 Whatever you do, DO NOT skip this step!
 If you don’t dry the tomatoes your pie will be mushy!

 - Slice the Heirloom tomatoes no more than 1/4 inch thick.